 I know you’re trying to get back to Fresno (hey, I don’t blame ya) but you may want to stay, the top three suggestions on where to stay inside Yosemite for the night:

 A one-day trip from Fresno to Yosemite offers a convenient escape to one of the most stunning national parks in the world.
 Whether you’re admiring the view from Tunnel View, hiking to Yosemite Falls, or marveling at the ancient giant sequoias, the memories you create will last a lifetime.
 While a single day doesn’t allow for an in-depth exploration, it’s the perfect way to experience Yosemite’s highlights without straying too far from home.
-Start planning your adventure today, and let the beauty of Yosemite take your breath away.
+Start planning your adventure today, and let the beauty of Yosemite make a positive change in your life.

 For you, I wanted to have a list up on The Fresnan, of the good coffee shops in Fresno, so you can know where to go if you’re new or find a new place to go if you’re getting bored of your current coffee place.